Alex Jones Defends Work Amid Sandy Hook Lawsuit: ‘I’m A Good Person’

 “Defendants have been given ample opportunity to take these lawsuits seriously and obey the rule of law,” Bankston wrote in the motion, adding that the defendants continue to stubbornly refuse to “respect the integrity of the proceedings.”

-Bankston also suggested that the defendants’ attitude toward the lawsuit has compromised all of the evidence related to the case.
+Bankston also suggested that the defendants’ attitude toward the lawsuit has compromised all the evidence related to the case.

 This InfoWars vehicle was at the Trump Rally in Hershey, PA.
 (This is screenshot from Austin, TX with Alex Jones).
 What do we know about vehicle?
 Anyone? pic.twitter.com/JnyHcy9ZsQ